rangrej-irfan/docs/mkdocs/docs/connectors/databricks-clusters-fgac/access/advanced-configuration.md

 ### Validation/Verification

-To confirm the successful association of Custom Service repo, follow these steps:
+To confirm the successful association of Custom S3 Service repo, perform following steps.
+Follow the same steps to validate other custom services like Hive, Files, Adls etc.:

   1. Prerequisites:
     - Running Databricks cluster secured in the above steps.